SING FOR EARTH DAY

 There was a brilliant variety of teachers and artists and all towards such a needed cause.

-More of what you say:
+More of what people say:

 'It helped me to feel more connected to nature which I often forget to make time for